The solution path of the generalized lasso: Computational considerations. Computational considerations

-Here we discuss an efficient implementation of Algorithm \ref{alg:d}, which gives the solution path of the signal approximation problem \eqref{eq:dlassoi}, after applying the transformation \eqref{eq:primaldual} from dual to primal variables.
-For a design with $\rank(X)=p$, we can modify $y$ and $X$ as in \eqref{eq:yd}, and then the same algorithm gives the solution path of \eqref{eq:dlasso}, this time relying on the transformation \eqref{eq:xprimaldual2} (with $b=0$) for the primal
+We discuss an efficient implementation of Algorithm~\ref{alg:d}, which gives the solution path of the signal approximation problem \eqref{eq:dlassoi}, after applying the transformation \eqref{eq:primaldual} from dual to primal variables.
+For a design with $\operatorname{rank}(X)=p$, we can modify $y$ and $X$, and then the same algorithm gives the solution path of \eqref{eq:dlasso}, this time relying on the transformation \eqref{eq:xprimaldual2} for the primal path.

 At each iteration of the algorithm, the dominant work is in computing expressions of the form